pkolaczk/pkolaczk.github.io/_posts/2020-08-19-disk-parallelism.md

 nvme0n1     223974,00    874,90     0,00   0,00    0,17     4,00     0,00 100,00
 </pre>

-BTW: why the average queue size `aqu-sz` remains 0,00 even uder 64 threads remain a mystery to me.
+BTW: why the average queue size `aqu-sz` remains 0,00 even under 64 threads remain a mystery to me.
 Feel free to drop any clues in the comments.

 How do I known the CPU is not the main bottleneck here then?
 The CPU load numbers given by `iostat` are pretty high, aren't they?